 * How does rogue security software get on my computer?

-* How to Tell If That Pop-Up Window Is Offering You a Rogue Anti-Malware Product
+* Sunbelt: How to Tell If That Pop-Up Window Is Offering You a Rogue Anti-Malware Product

 * Social engineering in action: how web ads can lead to malware

-Ransomware (aka crypto malware) is a sophisticated form of extortion in which the attacker encrypts a victim's personal information (data files) and then demands money (ransom) in exchange for a decryption key that can be used to retrieve the encrypted files.
+Ransomware is a sophisticated form of extortion in which the attacker encrypts a victim's personal information (data files) and then demands money (ransom) in exchange for a decryption key that can be used to retrieve the encrypted files.
 In most cases the greatest challenge to recovering the encrypted data has been the process of breaking the code of how the data is scrambled so it can be deciphered.
 Some forms of Ransomware act like rogue security software, generating bogus infection alerts and warnings to scare their victims.
 Crypto malware is a more sophisticated and dangerous ransomware that uses strong encryption that prevents users from recovering files unless they pay a ransom or have backups.
 Several variants of encrypting ransomware have been reported between 2013 and 2014.

 * Symantec: Ransomware A Growing Menace